rafalh/dashfaction/README.md

     $DF Force Player Character: "enviro_parker"
     // Maximal horizontal FOV that clients can use for level rendering (unlimited by default)
     //$DF Max FOV: 125
-    // Instead of loading levels in order, load a random level from the configured level list after each round (only applies when round ends due to kill, cap, or time limit)
-    $DF Random Level Order: false
-    // When the level rotation finishes, shuffle the list of levels before starting the rotation again
+    // Shuffle the list of levels when the server starts and at the end of each full rotation
     $DF Dynamic Rotation: false
     // If enabled a private message with player statistics is sent after each round.
     //$DF Send Player Stats Message: true